Ox Mountains – Including Slieve Gamph Hills

 - Getting there: The nearest towns are Ballysadare and Tubbercurry.
 From Dublin, take the M4 to the N4, then the N17 to Sligo and follow signs to the Ox Mountains Scenic Route.

 - Parking: Small free car parks are available at the trailheads near Coolaney, Ballysadare and the Lough Talt visitor area.
-Spaces are limited in summer, so arrive early.
+Spaces fill quickly in summer, so arrive early or visit mid-week.

 - Maps & navigation: OSNI 1:25 000 series (sheet 2) covers the whole range.
-The Sligo Way is way‑marked with yellow arrows; other routes rely on cairns and occasional signage.
+The Sligo Way is way-marked with yellow arrows; other routes rely on cairns, track markers and occasional signage.

-- Transport: Public buses run to Ballysadare and Tubbercurry; a car is recommended for accessing trailheads and scenic pull‑outs.
+- Transport: Public buses run to Ballysadare and Tubbercurry, but a car is highly recommended for accessing trailheads, scenic pull-outs and fishing spots.

 - Best season: Late spring to early autumn offers the most reliable weather and full colour of heather and wildflowers.
-Winter walks are possible but require sturdy boots, waterproof clothing and a compass.
+Winter walks are possible but require sturdy boots, waterproof clothing and navigation skills.

 - Safety: Weather can change rapidly on exposed ridges.
 Carry a map, compass, warm layers, and let someone know your intended route.
-Some mining shafts are unsafe – keep to marked paths.
+Avoid old mining shafts and keep to marked paths.

 - Accommodation: Bed-and-breakfasts and self-catering cottages are available in Ballysadare, Tubbercurry and the villages of Drumcliff and Drumshanbo.